jhpincus/tidydata/README.md

 The data for this project are from a study about human activity recognition using a smartphone data conducted by researchers at UC Irvine.
 The project's web page is: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.

-A group of 30 volunteers between the ages of 19 and 48 wore a Samsung Galaxy SII samrtphone on their waist and performed six activities- walking, walking upstairs, walking downstairs, sitting, standing, and layin.).
+A group of 30 volunteers between the ages of 19 and 48 wore a Samsung Galaxy SII samrtphone on their waist and performed six activities- walking, walking upstairs, walking downstairs, sitting, standing, and laying.
 Three axial linear acceleration and angular velocity measurements were collected from each phone's embedded accelerator and gyroscope and processed to yield the raw data.
-The data for all participants ws partitioned it into training (70%) and test (30%) sets.
+The data for all participants was partitioned it into training (70%) and test (30%) sets.

 The data is available in a zip archive at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 The following files from that archive were used in this project: